warlord500/petname-system/README.md

-a simple overview of the concept in the current system of the web thier exists dns which attempts to beat zookoo's triangle.
+a simple overview of the concept in the current system of the web  exists dns which attempts to beat zookoo's triangle.

 ![zookoo triangle:global,securely unique,human-memorable](http://www.skyhunter.com/marcs/petnames/zooko-triangle.gif)

-the problem with dns is  it centralized allowing for things like squatting, and censorship to exist. the petname system attempts to solve zooko's triangle and dns issues. instead of a single name for entities the systems uses 3
+the problem with dns is  it centralized allowing for things like squatting, and censorship to exist. the petname system attempts to solve zooko's triangle and dns issues. instead of a single name for entities the systems uses 3 different names with unique security properities.
-* keys - global and securely unique. many times the hash of a public key
+* keys - global and securely unique. many times the hash of a public key these keys are very hard to remember.
-* nicknames suggested names for various entities. - extremely forgable and mimicable.(entirely optional for a site)
+* nicknames/suggested names for various entities. - extremely forgable and mimicable.(entirely optional for a site).
+  *
-* petnames, a unique name stored entirely locally that you can write.
+* petnames, a unique name stored entirely locally that you can remeber.
+    * they represent the key locally on this computer.

 security issues with petnames